-Where to stay in Prague: Best places and hotels in Prague
+Where to stay in Prague: Our hotel tips

 The best area to stay in Prague

 In this post, we’ll be introducing the top 3 districts and helping you figure out which district is the right one for you to stay.
 We’ll also tell you our personal hotel tips for each district.

 For better orientation, we’ve marked the districts we recommend for accommodation in Prague on this map.

 These are the three districts we recommend:

 - Praha 1 (Lesser Town, Old Town, New Town, subway station Mustek and surroundings)